 - Ladykiller in Love: He's ready to give up everything he's ever known (including his career at MI6) in order to start a new life with Vesper Lynd, the love of his life, and again with Madeleine Swann.

 - Made of Iron: Daniel Craig's Bond gets beaten up more than any other of his kind, jumps from dangerous heights and survives a heart attack but ends up fine & kicking arse the next minute.
+He even stays alive after being shot multiple times by Safin and despite his wounds, is still strong enough break Safin's arm, shoot him, reopen the missle silos and climb a ladder out of the island.

 - Manly Tears: The only Bond to date to shed tears onscreen, in response to the death of M, the closest thing he had to a mother left in this world.